The-Microservice-Dungeon/decisionlog/_decisions/command_endpoint.md

   {
   "transactionId" : uuid

-  "playerid" :uuid
+  "playerId" :uuid

-  "robotid": uuid,
+  "robotId": uuid,

-  "commandobject"
+  "commandObject"

-           { "commandtype": string
+           { "commandType": string

+           "robotId": uuid

-           "robotid": uuid
+           "planetId": uuid

-           "planetid": uuid
+           "targetId": uuid

-           "itemname": String}
+           "itemName": String}
    }
     {
   "transactionId" : uuid

-  "playerid" :uuid
+  "playerId" :uuid

-  "robotid": uuid,
+  "robotId": uuid,

-  "commandobject"
+  "commandObject"

-           { "commandtype": string
+           { "commandType": string

+           "robotId": uuid

-           "robotid": uuid
+           "planetId": uuid

-           "planetid": uuid
+           "targetId": uuid

-           "itemname": String}
+           "itemName": String}
    }
    ...
 ]

-Planetid an itemname can be null, if they are not needed in the command If an error oncours the service can invoke an error with the transactionuuid.
+planetId ,targetId and itemName can be null, if they are not needed in the command If an error oncours the service can invoke an error with the transactionuuid.

 ## Reasons for the resolution